82rules/streamline/README.md

 exchange redis for NodeJS or any other broadcast system as long as it persists connection between message blocks.

+#Contributing
 Please feel free to contribute additional server listeners and javascript.

+If you are going to create a server side listener and publisher, share config with config.json

 I'm really happy with how this solution turned out.
 Questions, comments, just ask.